 As well as hiring talent in Scotland, you can also bring employees to the UK from other countries through a flexible visa system.
-However, anyone from outside of the European Economic Area (EEA) and Switzerland may need to apply for a UK visa to work in Scotland.
-To do this, they need to apply to the UK Border Agency (UKBA).
+Anyone from outside of the European Economic Area (EEA) and Switzerland may need to apply for a UK visa to work in Scotland.

 As an employer, you may also include additional terms such as restricting how confidential information is used and the return of company property after a worker leaves your business.